boltops-tools/cody/docs/_docs/conventions.md

 ## CB_ENV_EXTRA

 The `CB_ENV_EXTRA` also affects the name of the CodeBuild project.
-It gets appened after the type option.
+It gets appended after the type option.

     CB_ENV_EXTRA=2 cb deploy my-project --type unit